ooni/spec/backends/th-007-nwcth.md

 Note that `index`, `url`, and `dns` should always be present.
 The `endpoint` field is empty if, e.g., the domain inside `url` does not exist.

-The test helper must fill the `CtrlResponse.urls` field in order.
-The first `URLMeasurement` the one originally requested to the test helper.
+The test helper guarantees that the first `URLMeasurement` the one originally requested to the test helper.
 Subsequent measurements derive from HTTP redirection or from follow up measurements (e.g., testing HTTP3 endpoints discovered while performing HTTPS measurements).